For Articles on Rafael Poliquit

-SEA Games Champion and Olympian Mary Joy Tabal looks to make it five for five golds in the Milo Marathon.
-Tabal is the only women to win the Milo Marathon 4 times in a row2013, 2014, 2015, 2016.
-If she can make 5 she will draw the record of Arsenia Sagaray and 2001,2005 SEA Games Champion Cristabel Martes.
+SEA Games Champion and Olympian Mary Joy Tabal look to make it five for five golds in the Milo Marathon.
+Tabal is the only woman to win the Milo Marathon 4 times in a row2013, 2014, 2015, 2016.
+If she can make 5, she will draw the record of Arsenia Sagaray and 2001,2005 SEA Games Champion Cristabel Martes.
 A piece of History for the Milo Marathon.

-Tabal will fly back from her training camp in Tuscany, Italy, having ran half Marathons in Spain and Singapore to prepare for the Milo.
-While Tabal focus remains the Asian Games in 2018.
-She is excited to perform in front of her home crowd in the event that launched her running career.
+Tabal will fly back from her training camp in Tuscany, Italy, having run half Marathons in Spain and Singapore to prepare for the Milo.
+While Tabal focus remains on the Asian Games in 2018.
+She is excited to perform in front of her home crowd if she launched her running career.

 The 41st Milo Marathon will be held in Cebu in a few days on December 3.
 And the course starts at the Cebu Normal University.

-Tabal although expected to romp off with her fifth Milo Marathon fairly easily.
-The Battle will surely be for the minor places.
+Tabal, although expected to romp off with her fifth Milo Marathon fairly easily.
+Battle will surely be for the minor places.
 Perhaps the biggest challenge will come from 38-year-old Cristabel Martes.

-The Baguio based Martes part of the legendary long-distance running stable of Mario Castro.
-While Martes times of 1h23.45 (Milo, Urdaneta) and 3h03.28 (Run Rio Series) Manila this year pale in comparison to Tabal’s 1h16.28 (Scotia Bank, Ottawa, National Record) and 2h48.26 (SEA Games Gold Kuala Lumpur).
+The Baguio-based Martes part of the legendary long-distance running stable of Mario Castro.
+While Martes’s times of 1h23.45 (Milo, Urdaneta) and 3h03.28 (Run Rio Series) Manila this year pale in comparison to Tabal’s 1h16.28 (Scotia Bank, Ottawa, National Record) and 2h48.26 (SEA Games Gold Kuala Lumpur).

-Martes can still hold her ground against the other woman in the race as she is the only other entry who has a PB below 3 hours in the Marathon.
+Martes can still hold her ground against the other woman in the race as she is the only other entry that has a PB below 3 hours in the Marathon.

 |1||1h16.28||PHI||Mary Joy Tabal|